 4.8.2 Requirement set applicability

-In table 4.8.2-1, the requirement applicability for each requirement set of IAB-DU and IAB-MT is defined.
+In table 4.8.2-1, the requirement applicability for each requirement set of IAB-DU/mIAB-DU and IAB-MT/mIAB-MT is defined.
 For each requirement, the applicable requirement clause in the specification is identified.
 Requirements not included in a requirement set is marked not applicable (NA).

 Table 4.8.2-1: Requirement set applicability for IAB-DUs and IAB-MTs